-Installed files: config-2.6.30.2, lfskernel-2.6.30.2, and System.map-2.6.30.2 config-2.6.30.2 Contains all the configuration selections for the kernel lfskernel-2.6.30.2 The engine of the Linux system.
+Installed files: config-2.6.35.4, vmlinux-2.6.35.4-lfs-6.7-2.6.35.4, and System.map-2.6.35.4 config-2.6.35.4 Contains all the configuration selections for the kernel vmlinux-2.6.35.4-lfs-6.7 The engine of the Linux system.
 When turning on the computer, the kernel is the first part of the operating system that gets loaded.
-It detects and initializes all components of the computer's hardware, then makes these components available as a tree of files to the software and turns a single CPU into a multitasking machine capable of running scores of programs seemingly at the same time functions and data structures in the kernel
+It detects and initializes all components of the computer's hardware, then makes these components available as a tree of files to the software and turns a single CPU into a multitasking machine capable of running scores of programs seemingly at the same time the functions and data structures in the kernel